-£million Overall materiality for the financial statements 13.000 Performance materiality (75% of materiality) 9.750 Trivial threshold (5% of materiality) 0.650 0.650 Materiality Our initial assessment is based on approxim IJB's forecasted cost of delegated services. to be the principal consideration for the user statements when assessing financial perform We consider this s of the financial Performance materiality Performance materiality is the working level throughout the audit.
-We use performance determine the nature, timing and extent of a carried out.
-We perform audit procedures or groups of transactions, and balances that performance materiality.
-This means that w level of testing on the areas deemed to be a material misstatement. materiality to udit procedures n all transactions, exceed our e perform a greater
+£ Overall materiality for the financial statements 11,000 Performance materiality (75% of materiality) 8,250 Trivial threshold (5% of materiality) 550

+Materiality Our initial assessment is based on approximately 2% of Clydeplan's gross expenditure as disclosed in the 2022/23 audited annual accounts.
+We consider this benchmark to be the principal consideration for the users of the annual accounts when assessing financial performance of Clydeplan.
+Performance materiality Performance materiality is the working level of materiality used throughout the audit.
+We use performance materiality to determine the nature, timing and extent of audit procedures carried out.
+We perform audit procedures on all transactions, or groups of transactions, and balances that exceed our performance materiality.
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement.
 Performance materiality is set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed overall materiality.
 Trivial misstatements Trivial misstatements are matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.
 Individual errors above this threshold are communicated to those charged with governance.

-The Remuneration & Staff Report and Related Parties disclosures are material by nature.
+The Remuneration Report and Related Parties disclosures are material by nature.